elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

 ---
-## Backpropagation Process : Backward Pass
+## Backpropagation Process: Backward Pass

  * It then computes how much each neuron in the last hidden layer contributed to each output neuron's error